Hold My Body Tight

-"Hold My Body Tight" is a song by English boyband East 17, released in 1995 as the fifth single from their second album, Steam (1994).
-It followed "Around The World", "Steam", "Stay Another Day" and "Let It Rain" into the UK Singles Chart, but was the only single from the album not to make the UK Top 10, peaking at No. 12.
-Additionally, it was a top 10 hit in Ireland, Japan and Lithuania, while peaking within the top 20 also in the Netherlands and Scotland.
+"Hold My Body Tight" is a song by English boyband East 17, released in June 1995 by London Records as the fifth single from their second album, Steam (1994).
+It was written by bandmember Tony Mortimer with Matt Rowe and Richard Stannard, and produced by Ian Curnow, Phil Harding and Rob Kean.
+The song is the only single from the album to miss the UK top 10, peaking at No. 12.
+Outside the UK, "Hold My Body Tight" did enter the top 10 hit in Ireland, Japan, and Lithuania.

 Critical reception

 Pan-European magazine Music & Media commented, "Everybody can see that daily push-ups keep these guys fitter than any Olympic sportsman.
 If that's not proof enough of their stamina, check out the vitality radiating from the hot swingbeat track off Steam."
 Alan Jones from Music Week described it as "a softly smacking mid-tempo groove", adding that "far from their most melodic song, it is nicely harmonised, but a little bland.
 Definitely not the one to put them back at number one."
-James Hamilton from the RM Dance Update declared it as a "plaintive jackswing jiggler".
+James Hamilton from the Record Mirror Dance Update named it a "plaintive jackswing jiggler" in his Dance column.
+Mark Sutherland from Smash Hits gave "Hold My Body Tight" three out of five, writing, "This mildly pervy smoocher isn't actually bad, just a bit boring."